mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

 The testing section exists to allow for automated QA/QC of the output ESTA results.
 If these fields are left blank, no tests will be run but nothing will break.
 Testing is optional.

-As an example of how ARB runs ESTA, the config file example_onroad_ca_4km_arb_pmeds.ini says:
+As an example of how ARB runs ESTA, the config file `example_onroad_ca_4km_txt_arb.ini` says:

     [Testing]
-    tests: EmfacPmedsTotalsTester EmfacPmedsDiurnalTester
+    tests: EmfacTxtTotalsTester EmfacTxtDiurnalTester
     dates: 2012-07-18

 Defining which test classes are run is handled by the `tests` variable, and the test results can be written to the output directory defined above.
 The `dates` variable gives you the option of spot-checking just certain dates in your time range.

-Please note that there are tests available in ESTA for PMEDS and NetCDF output files respectively.
-Because the NetCDF format does not contain EIC information, there are fewer testing options than there are for PMEDS files.
+Please note that there are tests available in ESTA for Text and NetCDF output files respectively.
+Because the NetCDF format does not contain EIC information, there are fewer testing options than there are for Text files.

 ### Misc